cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/update-validation.md

 - Outlook (classic)
 - OneNote

-These metrics are calculated individually per device and form the pre-update baseline for the given device.
+These metrics are calculated individually per device and establish the pre-update baseline for the given device.
 For example, if there are 10 devices on the first deployment wave and each device runs Microsoft 365 Apps, 10 metrics are calculated per device, 100 in total.

 ### Post-update health baseline
 Once a device has updated to the newest version and sends diagnostic data, update validation starts to compute the post-update baseline.
 Once data from seven days after the update release has been processed and a statistical confidence level of at least 95% has been reached, results are sent to the next stage.